 All these alternatives induce stress for the mice due to unnatural environment, and are highly labor-intensive for the researchers.

-The current versions of the MHC and MHC-L are designed for mice.
+The released versions of the MHC and MHC-L are designed for mice.
 We are currently adapting the MHC-L (Mobile HomeCage Large) for use with rats.
-The estimated release date for MHCL-rat is end of 2017.
+Stay tuned!

 Yes.
 They are manufactured from stainless steel and can be reused after soaking overnight in acetone to remove dental cement and cyanoacrylate.